-Recently returned to the company he co-founded, Steve Jobs denies being responsible for Amelio’s ouster.
+Steve Jobs, who recently returned to the company he co-founded, denies being responsible for Amelio’s ouster.
 However, the move results in Jobs becoming Apple CEO for the first time.
 Now it’s time for a real turnaround!

 Gil Amelio: Turnaround artist?